 This bill does not legislate the outcomes of treaty, nor who a Treaty can be made with, it is simply a stake in the ground that holds a future government accountable to the process and requires that the First Peoples Assembly of Victoria (The Assembly) is formed.

 With a deficit of leadership from the Federal and State coalition governments on this issue, all eyes are now on Victoria as we continue the long road towards Treaty.

 In February 2018, Jill Gallagher AO was appointed as Victoria's Inaugural Treaty Commissioner and leads the Victorian Treaty Advancement Commission.
 Jill is a Gunditjmara woman who has dedicated to her life to advocating for Aboriginal Victorians.
 Her role over the 18 months to Mid 2019 is to continue to engage the Aboriginal Victorian community and form The Assembly.

 The Federation will also be involved in engaging Victorian Traditional Owners through a series of Talking Treaty meetings that will commence in August 2018.
 See our Talking Treaty events page for details of upcoming meetings in your area.

-In September 2018 The Treaty Advancement Commission held an Elders Forum and a Statewide Gathering to present their proposed model for the Aboriginal Representative Body.
+In September 2018 The Treaty Advancement Commission held an Elders Forum and a Statewide Gathering to present their proposed model for the First Peoples Assembly of Victoria.
 You can watch a short video about the model here, download the detailed 12 page Booklet on the model here and give your feedback through a webform or document upload here.